transferwise/pipelinewise/docs/connectors/targets/postgres.rst

     # ------------------------------------------------------------------------------
     # General Properties
     # ------------------------------------------------------------------------------
-    id: "postgres"                         # Unique identifier of the target
+    id: "postgres_dwh"                     # Unique identifier of the target
-    name: "Postgres"                       # Name of the target
+    name: "Postgres Data Warehouse"        # Name of the target
     type: "target-postgres"                # !!
 THIS SHOULD NOT CHANGE !!